michelnicholas/drumkit/README.md

 #### License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the [ Michel Nicholas] License - see the LICENSE.md file for details

 #### Acknowledgments